How is ALL treated?

 Steroids: Drugs that can help to kill leukaemia cells when given with chemotherapy.
 They can also improve symptoms like fatigue and nausea.
 Steroids are often used with chemotherapy, or you may be given steroids straight away while waiting for chemotherapy to start.
 You may be given steroids throughout your treatment.
 Read more about steroids.

 Targeted therapies: Drugs that target genetic changes.
 For example, the Philadelphia chromosome.
-Read more about targeted therapies for ALL.
+Read more about targeted therapies for leukaemia.

-- As a first treatment for high-risk (very fast growing) leukaemia.
+- As a first treatment for high-risk leukaemia.

 - If your leukaemia returns after treatment (relapse).

 Stem cell transplants may not be suitable for everyone.
 It depends on a number of things such as your age and general health, if a donor is available and your type of leukaemia.